Elderflower and Lemon Mimosas are light, refreshing cocktails with soft floral bouquets. So delicious for brunches and warm afternoons!

 Lemon Simple Syrup

-- Strain syrup to remove lemon zest and transfer to a glass container.
+- Strain and Store.
+Strain syrup to remove lemon zest and transfer to a glass container.
 Store covered in the refrigerator until ready to use.

-- In a very small pitcher, mix together the elderflower syrup and the lemon simple syrup.½ Cup Elderflower Syrup, ½ Cup Lemon Simple Syrup
+- Mix the Syrups.
+In a very small pitcher, mix the elderflower syrup and the lemon simple syrup.½ Cup Elderflower Syrup, ½ Cup Lemon Simple Syrup

-- Pour 2 tablespoons of the mixed syrup into each glass.
-Top with Prosecco and garnish as desired.1 Bottle Prosecco, Lemon Twists
+- Make Mimosas.
+Pour a small amount of Prosecco into each glass.
+Add 2 tablespoons of the mixed syrups.
+Top with Prosecco and garnish as desired.1 Bottle Prosecco, Lemon Twists, Thyme Sprigs, or as desired.

 Comments